 Dharma in Pali (the language the Buddha spoke) means truth.
 Dharma talks are typically 60-minute talks that are about life, subjects ranging from fear to death to love and joy.
 Most I listen to are Buddhist but very, very practical.

-A huge repository of dharma talks are available here: dharmaseed.org.
+A huge repository of Dharma talks are available here: dharmaseed.org.
 Click on “talks” and either view the most recent talks (there’s an RSS feed, too), or search for things like “forgiveness” or “difficulty” or “love,” whatever you’re interested in hearing.
-These are talks about life and self, and they’re very interesting perspectives.
-They are not meditations.
-My favorite teachers are Jack Kornfield, and any monastic, e.g. Thanissara and Kittisaro.
+My favorite teachers are Jack Kornfield and Tara Brach, and any monastic such as Thanissara and Kittisaro.